TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Canape.md

 Canape Machine rooted!!!

-I hope that you had learned and ejoyed a lot.
+I hope that you learned and ejoyed a lot.

 Keep hacking!!❤️❤️